-“Well unfortunately Tommy is off at his dear Aunt Lyndia’s house for the break.
-She has begging to see him for a while, so I decided to send him up to see her.
+“Unfortunately, Tommy is off at his dear Aunt Lyndia’s house for the break.
+She has been begging to see him for a while, so I decided to send him up to see her.
 Since she won’t come here.”

 I roll my eyes and take a seat next to Charls.
 “Maybe that’s because the last time she was here, you threw her out.”